mrxten/XamEffects/README.md

 * On
     * Effect On/Off (true is On)
 * Color
-    * Background color when touched.
+    * Background/Ripple color when touched.
 If it doesn't setting, nothing will occur.

 ### Example